-Over the years, the islands that make up the seashore have been home to Native Americans, farmers, fisherman, slaves, lighthouse keepers, and many others who continue to shape the heritage of the area.
-Through the centuries, these folks have witnessed hurricanes, the death of Blackbeard the pirate, Civil War battles, the construction of its now famous lighthouses, u-boat attacks, and much more.
+Over the years, the islands that make up the seashore have been home to Native Americans, farmers, fishermen, slaves, lighthouse keepers, and many others who continue to shape the heritage of the area.
+Through the centuries, these folks have witnessed hurricanes, the death of Blackbeard the pirate, Civil War battles, the construction of its now-famous lighthouses, u-boat attacks, and much more.
 Today, history lives on in the determination of the area people, the culture, its places, and stories.

 Historians estimate that Hatteras Island was first inhabited by small Native American tribes who were sustained by game, shellfish, and seafood in about 500 AD.
 Located miles offshore, these natives lived peacefully for more than 1,000 years without the threat of invading tribes.
 They were also fortunate that they didn’t have to suffer through harsh winters or dwindling food supplies that many mainland native communities.